-• Documentation of influenza vaccination or waiver must be submitted annually to student's American DataBank account.
+Documentation of influenza vaccination or waiver must be submitted annually to student's American DataBank account.
 Students will be sent an email notification later in the fall semester with instructions and due dates.

-CR #14: Drug Testing
+CR #14: Drug Screening

-- Penn State complies with the Federal Drug-Free Schools and Communities Act Amendments of 1989 (https://policy.psu.edu/policies/ad87). - Pursuant to this Act, all forms of marijuana, including medical marijuana, are classified as prohibited controlled substances.
-Additionally, alcohol, illegal drugs, and legal drugs obtained without a prescription or which may impair a student's ability to perform his/her educational responsibilities are strictly prohibited.
+Penn State complies with the Federal Drug-Free Schools and Communities Act Amendments of 1989 (https://policy.psu.edu/policies/ad87).
+Pursuant to this Act, all forms of marijuana, including medical marijuana, are classified as prohibited controlled substances.
+Additionally, alcohol, illegal drugs, and legal drugs obtained without a prescription, or which may impair a student's ability to perform his/her educational responsibilities are strictly prohibited.
 Students are subject to drug screening as part of their required nursing compliances.
-A positive drug screening for marijuana will be deemed a positive test and will result in a student being dismissed from the program, even if the student has been lawfully certified to use medical marijuana and/or possesses a valid medical marijuana identification card issued in accordance with applicable state law. - Students are required to complete drug testing as one of the compliances.
-All drug testing is coordinated through American DataBank - All students will place an order for the drug testing package with American DataBank as per instructions from their campus - Within 48 hours, you will receive a registration form - The registration form must be taken to the drug testing facility assigned to you (location is dependent on zip code provided at the time of the order)
+A positive drug screening for marijuana will be deemed a positive screen and will result in a student being dismissed from the program, even if the student has been lawfully certified to use medical marijuana and/or possesses a valid medical marijuana identification card issued in accordance with applicable state law.